SimchaTeich/Cloud_computing_course/FinalProject/README.md

 # Final Project
 Final project in a cloud computing course.
+The task is to build an infrastructure for a social network, and use interesting aws services.

 ## Instructions
 ### Part A - Build a basic user system